aurorascharff/aurorascharff.no/src/content/blog/handling-form-validation-errors-and-resets-with-useactionstate.md

 ## Submitting the form with an action

 We want to submit the form to our database using an action with the upgraded React 19 `action` property.
 This property can now be bound to a function, ƒor example a Server Function.
-It will recieve the form data as a `FormData` object.
+It will receive the form data as a `FormData` object.

 Let's write the Server Function that will handle the form submission.
 We'll call it `updateContact`.